mvc1009/hackingnotes/_docs/web/sqli.md

 ## String Concatenation

 We can concatenate together multiple strings to make a single strings.
+It also works to do a subquery

 * **Oracle**:
 ```